 Bloom Time: Late summer

 Hosta clausa is a medium-sized Hosta that typically grows in a rounded clump up to 12 inches (30 cm) tall and wide.
 It is a sterile triploid that is noted for producing purple flower buds that do not open.
-Unopened buds eventually drop to the ground in fall without producing fruit.
+Unopened buds eventually drop to the ground in the fall without producing fruit.
 The leaves are shiny, narrow-oval to elliptic, medium to dark green, up to 6 inches (15 cm) long and have closely spaced veins and acute tips.
 The purple flower buds appear in late summer on scapes rising up to 30 inches (75 cm) tall.

 USDA hardiness zones 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).